dovahk11m/oathkeeper_server/src/main/java/com/oath/domain/members/AUTH_API.md

 -   **HTTP Method**: `POST`
 -   **URL**: `/api/member/kakao/token`
 -   **Description**: Logs in or signs up a member using a Kakao Access Token from a mobile SDK.
+Email is an optional field.
 -   **Request Body**:
     ```json
     {